Master of Specialist Inclusive Education

 6 credit points of research units which include a minor thesis

-EDX701 | Research Design Development and Method |
+| EDX701 | Research Design Development and Method |

-EDX712 | Theory and Methodology in Education Research |
+| EDX712 | Theory and Methodology in Education Research |

-EDX705 | Minor Thesis A (2 credit points) |
+| EDX705 | Minor Thesis A (2 credit points) |

-EDX706 | Minor Thesis B (2 credit points) |
+| EDX706 | Minor Thesis B (2 credit points) |

 Plus

-1 credit point of Course Elective from List A below
+1 credit point of course electives

-Course Electives List A
+Course Electives

-ECM720 | Educational Context, Policy and Leadership in Challenging Times |
+| ECM720 | Educational Context, Policy and Leadership in Challenging Times |

-ECM723 | Leading and Managing Innovation, Change and Improvement |
+| ECM723 | Leading and Managing Innovation, Change and Improvement |

-IND730 | Decolonising Teaching and Learning: Recognition, Relationships, and Reconciliation On Unceded Land |
+| IND730 | Decolonising Teaching and Learning: Recognition, Relationships, and Reconciliation on Unceded Land |

 Course duration